 Using ultrasonic sound frequencies that can’t be heard by the human ear is the basis of ultrasound testing.
-Ultrasonic Non-destructive testing measures sounds waves as they bounce off different materials.
-In most common UT applications, very short ultrasonic pulse-waves with center frequencies ranging from 0.1-15 MHz, and occasionally up to 50 MHz, are transmitted into materials to detect internal flaws or to characterize materials.
-Any change in a materials consistency will change the rate at which the sound bounces back.
+Ultrasonic Non-destructive testing measures sound waves as they bounce off different materials.
+In most common UT applications, very short ultrasonic pulse-waves with center frequencies ranging from 5-15 MHz are transmitted into materials to detect internal flaws or to characterize materials.
+Any change in a material consistency will change the rate at which the sound bounces back.
 By measuring this echo, many potential defects can come to light.